Love travel experiences? Help us by sharing your travel habits. Please take this 5 minute survey.Take the survey!

 Renowned for its rich flavors, colors and ample use of spices, Indian cuisine can now be easily found and enjoyed without having to travel all the way to its origin country.
 Indian dishes such as kebabs, chicken tikka masala, biryani, curries, masala dosa and the humble naan bread, for example, are now so immensely popular that for many foodies, they’re no longer percieved as foreign.

 The world loves Italian food.
 With Italian restaurants easily found all over the globe, it's safe to say that Italian is among the most widely eaten cuisines on the planet, and experts say it’s also one of the healthiest!
-Yet when we think of popular dishes like pizza and pasta served at restaurants outside Italy – they are often loaded with rich toppings, dripping with heavy sauces, and packed with calories and carbohydrates that it hardly seems like a healthy option!
+Yet when we think of popular dishes such as pizza and pasta served at restaurants outside Italy, they are often loaded with rich toppings, dripping with heavy sauces, and packed with calories and carbohydrates that it hardly seems like a healthy option!
 It really got us thinking that perhaps what we recognize as “Italian food” overseas isn’t real Italian food after all?

 As you probably already gathered, the BookCulinaryVacations.com’s team is a tad obsessed with all things food related, this certainly also rings true when it comes to words of wisdom!
 In fact, we've scoured all over the web for quotes that resonated with our proud foodie souls - we even created some of our own!
 Now that we've rounded up quite the collection of "Food for thoughts" over on our Pinterest board, we would love to share it with you.